mkuthan/mkuthan.github.io/_posts/2014-09-22-ddd-how-to-learn.md

 [Domain Driven Design](https:///show/179133.Domain_Driven_Designwww.goodreads.com/book) by Eric Evans.

 You have to read this book, period.
 From the very beginning to very end.
-Do not stop reading after first part of the book, the part about strategic design is much more important.
+Don't stop reading after first part of the book, the part about strategic design is much more important.
 Study this book again and again.
-I did not read this book at once, it would be impossible mission.
+I didn't read this book at once, it would be impossible mission.
 Every time I back to this book I found something new, every single word in this book is important and brings some meaning.

 [Implementing Domain Driven Design](https://www.goodreads.com/book/show/15756865-implementing-domain-driven-design) by Vaughn Vernon.